-Our department offers an integrated Bachelor of Science in Applied Economics (or a Bachelor of Science in Agricultural Food and Business Management) and Master of Science in Applied Economics.
+Beginning Fall 2021, our department will offer an integrated Bachelor of Science-Applied Economics and Master of Science-Applied Economics, and an integrated Bachelor of Science-Agricultural Food and Business Management and Master of Science-Applied Economics.
 These programs offer students the opportunity to earn a bachelor’s degree and a master’s degree in five years!
-Programs range from a Plan A option that balances coursework and research development, to a Plan B option that focuses more on coursework.
+Programs range from a Plan A option which balances coursework and research development, to a Plan B option that focuses more on coursework.

-Students accepted to the integrated program will be guaranteed admission to the M.S. as long as they complete their undergraduate program.
-Accepted students will not need to take the GRE exam as part of their graduate application, unlike other students applying to the graduate programs.
+Students accepted to an integrated program will be guaranteed admission to the M.S. as long as they complete their undergraduate program.
+Accepted students will not need to take the GRE exam as part of their graduate application, unlike other students applying to the masters program.

-Integrated Degree Programs offer several benefits: streamlined admission from the undergraduate program to the graduate program (GRE is not required), flexibility in concurrently enrolling in undergraduate-level and graduate-level courses in their senior year (at least 9 graduate-level credits can be transferred to the graduate program); and eligibility for teaching and research assistantships.
+Integrated Degree Programs offer several benefits: streamlined admission from the undergraduate program to the graduate program, flexibility in concurrently enrolling in undergraduate-level and graduate-level courses in their senior year (at least 9 graduate level credits can be transferred to the graduate program); and eligibility for teaching and research assistantships.